-He continued to write and actor, Jerry Orbach (Law and Order), read one of Nat’s screenplays,”California Casanova” (MGM Home Video), and offered to play the lead role in it, which brought about the independent financing.
+He continued to write and actor, Jerry Orbach (Law and Order), read one of Nat’s screenplays,”California Casanova”, and offered to play the lead role in it, which brought about the independent financing.
 Nat also directed the movie.
-He was then asked to direct the production company’s other feature, a zany comedy, “Club Fed” (MGM Home Video).
+He was then asked to direct the production company’s other feature, a zany comedy, “Club Fed”.

-Nat directed and produced “For Heaven’s Sake” (2008; Vanguard Cinema), starring Florence Henderson, Allison Lange, David Paetkau.
-The movie received an official selection at various film festivals.
+Nat directed and produced “For Heaven’s Sake”, starring Florence Henderson, Allison Lange, David Paetkau.
+The movie was an official selection at various film festivals.

-Nat’s existential screenplay, “Channels” (2009; Vanguard Cinema), which he directed, produced and starred in, featured Ed Asner, Kim Oja, John Kassir, Taylor Negron and Joan Van Ark.
+Nat’s existential screenplay, “Channels”, which he directed, produced and starred in, featured Ed Asner, Kim Oja, John Kassir, Taylor Negron and Joan Van Ark.
 Channels was an official selection at various film festivals.
 Nat received the auteur award at the WSFF.

 Nat wrote, directed and produced “Monday Morning” a socio-political drama set within the context of a Minnesota political campaign and the harsh realities of Los Angeles’s homeless community.
-Monday Morning received a limited theatrical release at Laemmle Theaters.
+Monday Morning received a theatrical release at Laemmle Theaters.
 Because of its very graphic depictions and general philosophy of the homeless situation, Monday Morning (not rated) caused a polarizing effect, off-putting with some viewers, while highly praised by others for the very same elements.
 Monday Morning won the “Best Feature Film Award at the Long Island Film Festival, as well as being in the Official selection at others.
-It received wide distribution in May 2013 by Vanguard Cinema/Anderson Digital.

-Along with his fourteen screenplays, Nat also story consulted on “The Duke” (Buena Vista).
+Along with his seventeen screenplays, Nat also story consulted on “The Duke” (Buena Vista).
 Nat wrote the feature “700 Hill” for Monterrey Pictures, which is in development.

 Nat resides in Los Angeles and Minneapolis